nsacyber/Windows-Secure-Host-Baseline/Credential Guard/README.md

 1. For networks where an administrator can verify all systems have an IOMMU present and enabled, select the **Secure Boot and DMA Protection** option.
 1. For networks where an administrator cannot verify all systems have an IOMMU present and enabled, select the **Secure Boot** option.

 Due to the unintuitive behavior where Credential Guard may not be enabled, the Windows 10 STIG will allow for either **Secure Boot** or **Secure Boot and DMA Protection** even though, as of the April 2016 release, it says to select **Secure Boot and DMA Protection**.
-The STIG will be updated in the future to reflect allowing either value.
+The STIG will be updated in July to reflect allowing either value.

 ## Enabling Credential Guard